What is LPG | Liquified Petroleum Gas | What is LPG Gas – LP Gas

 If you are looking for an Australian alternative to electricity, ELGAS LPG – LPG gas could be the perfect energy source for you.

-Contact ELGAS for home and or business.
+Contact ELGAS to get LPG for home and or business.

 Our experts are on hand to answer any questions you have and will help you sort out the most cost-effective and energy-efficient solution for your home or business.